-Liselle is a self-taught artist, having never pursued a formal education in art; despite this, arts & crafts have always been an integral part of her life.
-In 2012, she moved to the University of Exeter's Penryn campus to study animal behaviour.
-Here Liselle avidly chased her passion for cats, interning at the Big Cat Sanctuary, volunteering with Cats Protection, writing an article on cheetah physiology for biosphere magazine, and finally completing a dissertation studying captive-wild cat behaviour.
-While studying in cornwall, Liselle rediscovered her love of art - using it as a tool to help her relax away from a busy academic schedule.
+Although her life now revolves around art, Liselle's background is actually in zoology -specifically cat behaviour & anatomy - and she has no formal training in the arts.
+In 2012, she pursued a BSc Animal Behaviour where she avidly chased her passion for cats: interning at the Big Cat Sanctuary, volunteering with Cats Protection, writing an article on cheetah physiology for biosphere magazine, and finally completing a dissertation studying captive-wild cat behaviour.
+While studying in Cornwall, Liselle rediscovered her love of art - using it as a tool to help her relax away from a busy academic schedule.

-After graduating from the University of Exeter Liselle continued to indulge her passion for art, rediscovering watercolours and, subsequently, her intense colour vision along the way.
-Her palette and brushes then accompanied her to Manchester, where she studied a PGDip in Zoo Conservation Biology, specialising in cat anatomy and behaviour alongside volunteering at Manchester Museum.
+After graduating from the University of Exeter Liselle continued to indulge her passion for art, rediscovering watercolours and a love of colour along the way Her palette and brushes then accompanied her to Manchester, where she studied a PGDip in Zoo Conservation Biology, specialising in cat anatomy and behaviour alongside volunteering at Manchester Museum.
 It was during this period, Liselle decided to take her first commissions in time for christmas 2016 - she hasn't looked back.

 Liselle still uses her art as a vessel to explore her ongoing passion for the natural world.
 Though her work appears somewhat carefree, wrapped up in that energy is a story about that animals determination to survive - and thrive – in spite of the perilous position we have pushed our natural world towards.
 With every painting Liselle endeavours to create a moment that reminds the viewer how animals are full of just as much life and emotion as they themselves are.
 She is currently immersed in a project to paint as many wild cat species as she can - which is really fun to work on - while also continuing to take on commissioned work.